fstark/apple1loader/README.md

 This is useful, for instance, to disassemble memory.

-Author: Steve Wozniak and Allen Baum (1977).
-Port by Winston Gayler, Wendell Sander and Jeff Tranter.
+*Authors: Steve Wozniak and Allen Baum (1977).
+Port by Winston Gayler, Wendell Sander and Jeff Tranter*

 ## Using the Apple2 Mini-Assembler